aydaraliev/data_science_assignement/README.md

 # data_science_assignement
-Code is not posted because it is an assignement
+Code is not posted because it is an assignement. \n Task
-Task
 Given a dataset with good and bad reviews for movies do:
 Q1) Write a method that plot the two histograms; plot the two histograms and discuss your findings (in